LucasCBarros/EnsembleMoviesOMDB/README.md

 - In the main feature you can also toggle between simple and detailed list cell
 - The search can also be hidden to optimize the list area
+- You can also toggle between dark and light mode inside the Movie Detail screen

 ![Screen showing error handling](img/Github_Features02.png)